 In this post, we will discuss the emergence of the “new normal” or hybrid workforces.
 And, we will also highlight the benefits of this model for law firms.

 Hybrid Workforces as the New Normal

-By March of 2020, shutdown orders were in place in most jurisdictions throughout the country.
-These orders meant that many brick-and-mortar stores and businesses had to temporarily close their doors.
+By March 2020, shutdown orders were in place in most jurisdictions throughout the country.
+These orders meant that many brick-and-mortar stores and businesses had to close their doors temporarily.
 Other “essential businesses” and places with remote capability could remain open.
 Gradually, as the shutdown orders were incrementally relaxed, many firms created a hybrid workforce.
 This new workforce had both in-house employees and remote employees.
 Now that the shutdowns have been almost completely lifted, many firms are sticking with a hybrid workforce.
 This involves giving in-house employees the option to switch to remote whenever possible, and vice versa.
 Law firm owners have found that this hybrid model is superior to the exclusively in-house model.
 Simply put, the model is here to stay.

 DOWNLOAD OUR FREE GUIDE “TOP 10 WAYS TO USE A VIRTUAL ASSISTANT

 The hybrid workforce offers numerous benefits over the traditional model of only allowing in-house employees.
 For one thing, the hybrid model accommodates different preferences and schedules.
 Remote employees are often able to complete tasks outside of normal business hours.
 And, as long as deadlines are met, this doesn’t cause any problems for the firm.
 Individual needs and preferences can be accommodated without any drop in productivity.